TransFirst Overall Rating

 TransFirst no longer appears to use alternate business names (DBAs) in order to sell its services under unsoiled brand names.
 As mentioned earlier, one of these companies used to be “Merchant Express,” and another was reported to be “US Merchant Services.”
 The TransFirst website includes a page listing their mergers and acquisitions; the businesses on this list were once independent but appear to have been absorbed into the TransFirst brand name by now.
 TransFirst’s services are also marketed by other independent companies (sub-ISOs) that operate under their own brand names.

 The pricing, rates and contract terms of a TransFirst merchant account will likely vary based on several factors including a merchant’s business type, processing volume, agent setting up the account, and the sub-ISO reselling the account.
-The standard TransFirst contract is available for review above, but there is no guarantee that the terms outlined therein will be the terms offered by a TransFirst sales rep. The agreement outlines a 36-month service term that automatically renews for one-year terms unless cancelled at least 90 days prior to the expiration of the initial term.
+The standard TransFirst contract is available for review below, but there is no guarantee that the terms outlined therein will be the terms offered by a TransFirst sales rep. The agreement outlines a 36-month service term that automatically renews for one-year terms unless cancelled at least 90 days prior to the expiration of the initial term.
 The early termination fee is $250 for merchants who cancel with a year or less remaining in their contract and $500 for merchants who cancel with more than one year remaining.
 Some merchants also reported what sounds like a “Liquidated Damages” cancellation fee.
 Normally, a Liquidated Damages clause in combination with an automatically renewing contract would earn a provider an “F” in this section; however, reports of this fee remain unverified, and the fee may only be applicable when dealing with certain ISOs or agents.

 TransFirst has a moderate amount of complaints for a provider of its size and time in business.
 The common themes in the complaints are merchants reporting unexpected and hidden fees, expensive terminal leases, poor customer service, and that agents failed to verbally disclose important contract terms such as the service length agreement and cancellation fees prior to setting up the account.
 As mentioned earlier, these are the types of complaints often found with providers that use independent agents and resellers to market their services.
 However, the ultimate responsibility rests with TransFirst since it sets and enforces the service agreement policies.